zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 {% endtab %}

 {% tab title="Explicit Authentication" %}
-Instead of creating a service connector, you can also configure your AWS authentication credentials directly in the orchestrator:
+Instead of creating a service connector, you can also configure your AWS authentication credentials directly in the orchestrator.
+If you plan to use scheduled pipelines, ensure these credentials have the necessary EventBridge and IAM permissions listed in the [Required IAM Permissions](#required-iam-permissions) section:

 ```shell
 zenml orchestrator register <ORCHESTRATOR_NAME> \